casey/just/README.md

 ### Flags and option parameters

 Recipies can also define parameters as flags and options by prefixing the parameters with `--` in their definition.
+Flags and options must be defined before any positional parameters.
 For example:

 ```just
 example --flag --option="default" positional: